CVE-2025-12385 Overview

 Detection Strategies

-- Inspect network and message payloads for HTML <img> tags where width or height attributes exceed plausible display dimensions.
+- Inspect inbound message content for <img> tags with numerically extreme width or height attribute values.

 Monitoring Recommendations